What YOU need to know ahead of the 2022/23 North Caledonian League season kicking off this weekend

 He said: “The ambition every year is to compete at the top end.
 We got ourselves relevant last season before dropping away at the end.

 “Last year, we lost four of our first five games.
-We’re looking for a better start and see where that takes us.”
+We’re looking for a better start.”

-Football Times Cup holders Thurso are looking to show improvement in the league after being seventh with 22 points from 20 fixtures.
+Football Times Cup holders Thurso are looking to show improvement in the league after finishing seventh.

 Vikings boss Michael Bremner has most of his squad unavailable this weekend as they are also involved in the Highland Amateur Cup final.